Chainso/chanzobryan.com/projects/hlrl.md

 ## Current Status

 HLRL is an active project and is regularly updated with new research.
-Recent additions include RND for exploration and R2D2 for recurrent distributed training.
+Recent additions include RND for exploration and R2D2 for recurrent training.
 It's battle-tested across several of my other projects, including the Terra Mystica and SpeedRunners AI environments.